codebreak/codebreak.github.com/source/_posts/2012-12-04-women-presenters.markdown

 Once the venue, catering, and audio/equipment rentals were confirmed ... the next thing on my list was to find **WOMEN** speakers.
 Much to my surprise this was the hardest part of the organizing bit!
 When I thought about who I'd want to invite to be one of my speakers, I quickly thought of our Chief Technology Officer - [Rebecca Parsons](http://join.thoughtworks.com/profiles/rebecca-parsons).
 After jotting down Rebecca, I remember having to really think hard about my next set of speaker prospects.
 Eventually, I came up with 4-5 potential ThoughtWorks women speakers but all of them were out of state!
 I could have flown them in but that was not very cost effective so I dropped that idea.

 Instead, I decided to look within the ThoughtWorks San Francisco community.
-By doing so, I was faced with a lot of the same excuses ... **"I can't, I have other plans that day."**, **"I would, but I don't know what I'd talk about."** and perhaps the most common one of all ...
+By doing so, I was faced with a lot of the same excuses ... **"I can't, I have other plans that day."**, **"I would, but I don't know what I'd talk about."** and perhaps the most common one of all (which coincidentally was my excuse as  well) ...

 > **I've never done a talk in front of a large audience and I'm utterly terrified of speaking in public.**